 According to the Environmental Protection Agency (EPA), drinking water can reasonably be expected to comprise at least small quantities of contaminants.
 Many people choose water filter solutions to defend themselves from as many of these contaminants as possible.
 There are a number of other ways that you can you consume these water contaminants as well, but Service Experts can help destroy them all with a whole-house water filter.

-A whole-house water filter can eliminate the chemicals you could ingest or that your skin can absorb.
+A whole-house water filter can eliminate the chemicals you could consume or that your skin can absorb.
 This chemical-free solution will filter out heavy metals, chlorine, lead, industrial volatile chemicals and a variety of toxins—including trihalomethanes (THMs).
 So, not only is a whole-house water filter crucial for better tasting, odor-free water—it’s valuable for the healthiness of your family members!

 The team at Service Experts is knowledgeable in water filtration, so if you have any questions about the water filters we offer, don’t hesitate to reach out.
 The advantages of a whole-house water filter can help every tap in your living space give consumable, excellent, odor-free water.